supabase-community/supabase-vscode-extension/README.md

 ## Usage

-> Disclaimer: This is still a work in progress extension.
-Might have some broken edge cases.
-Not ready for production use.
+> Disclaimer: This is still a work in progress prototype.
+It might have some broken edge cases.
+I have zero experience in building extensions so contributions are welcome.

 ...